mbensmida/sphinx-poc/docs/Wiki.rst

 **Managing the View and Editing permissions**

 You can set the View and Edit permission to given users by clicking Manage Permissions in the Permalink form.
-See the `Page Permissions <#PLFUserGuide.WorkingWithWikis.AdvancedSettings.ManagingPermissions.PagePermissions>`__ section for more details.
+See the :ref:`Page Permissions <PagePermissions>` section for more details.